openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 This mode prioritizes low latency, providing short response time for each inference job.
 It performs best for tasks where inference is required for a single input image, like a medical analysis of an ultrasound scan image.
 It also fits the tasks of real-time or nearly real-time applications, such as an industrial robot's response to actions in its environment or obstacle avoidance for autonomous vehicles.
 Note that currently the `ov::hint` property is supported by CPU and GPU devices only.

-To enable Performance Hints for your application, use the following code:
+To enable performance hints for your application, use the following code:
 @sphinxdirective
 .. tab:: C++ API